5 Best Weighted Push-ups and Their Benefits

 3. Standard Weighted Pushup

-If you want to test your pushing strength, consider doing the weighted pushups.
-It primarily reinforces pectoral muscles and helps build a firm and aesthetic torso.
+If you want to test your pushing strength, consider doing standard weighted pushups.
+They primarily reinforce pectoral muscles and help build a firm and aesthetic torso.

 It also helps develop endurance, strength, and mobility and takes your fitness to the next level.

-The standard weighted pushup also helps you do better in compound exercises like bench press, overhead press, dips, and clean and press.
+The weighted pushup can also improve your compound exercise performance like bench press, overhead press, dips, and clean and press.

-• Wear a weighted vest and get into a high plank position with your arms directly underneath your shoulders and keep your feet hip to shoulder-width apart.
+1. Wear a weighted vest get into a high plank position with your arms directly underneath your shoulders and keep your feet hip to shoulder-width apart.

 4. Weighted Triangle Pushup